dcernst/dcernst.github.io/teaching/mat220s17/syllabus.md

 In order to receive a **passing grade** on the presentation portion of your grade, **you must present at least three times prior to the end of week 7 of the semester** (Friday, March 3) and **at least three times after week 7 of the semester**.
 Notice that I've described a minimum.
 To ensure a good grade, you should present as often as you can.
 Your overall performance during presentations, as well as your level of interaction/participation during class, is worth 15% of your overall grade.

 #### Quizzes and Final Exam ####
 We will have 7 quizzes this semester.
-The first one will be given during week 3 and then we will have a quiz every 2 weeks after.
+The first one will be given during week 3 and then we will have a quiz every 2 weeks thereafter.
 Tentatively, the quizzes are scheduled for the following Wednesdays:

 - Quiz 1: February 8
 - Quiz 2: February 22